vignitin/jnpr-dpi-reporter/README.md

-jnpr-dpi-reporter: Open-source data visualization tool for Juniper MX-based DPI
+jnpr-dpi-reporter: Data visualization tool for Juniper MX-based DPI
 ==================

 **jnpr-dpi-reporter** is a containerized data visualization tool for Juniper MX-based DPI devices.